kleber-swf/phaser-runtime-editor/README.md

 -   `onShow()`: a method that is called right after the plugin is shown.
 Default: `null`.
 -   `onHide()`: a method that is called right after the plugin is hidden.
 Default: `null`.
 -   `pauseGame`: whether the plugin should pause your game on show or not.
 If this is set to `true` the game will come back to it's original state when the plugin is hidden.
 Default: `false`.
--   `clearPrefs`: whether the local preferences should be cleared when the plugin is shown.
+-   `clearPreferences`: whether the local preferences should be cleared when the plugin is shown.
 Default: `false`.

 > Notice that there is an [example project] inside the plugin's project where you can see it in use.